-The operating curves that were established (Figure 7) give maximum draft rates for each of the five different drought action stages.
-The conservation action boundaries were developed based on these maximum draft rates, the amount of storage remaining over time at a given draft rate, drought of record (1976-1977) inflow, typical evaporation losses, and common reservoir level trends during the period of record (1969-2013).
+The operating curves that were established (Figure 10) give maximum draft rates for each of the five different drought action stages.
+The conservation action boundaries were developed based on these maximum draft rates, the amount of storage remaining over time at a given draft rate, drought of record (1976-1977) inflow, typical evaporation losses, and common reservoir level trends during the period of record (1969-2020).
 Throughout the period of record, reservoir levels have generally been lowest from October to January, and highest from March to May.
-The trigger levels have been established to account for these seasonal variations (e.g. a storage level of 30,000 AF would be in Stage 1 in November, but it would be in Stage 3 in May).
+The trigger levels have been established to account for these seasonal variations (e.g. a storage level of 30,000 AF, up to 40% reservoir shortage, would be in Stage 1 in November, but it would be in Stage 3 in May).